Orleans Justice Center Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Orleans Justice Center

-If you are a landowner in Orleans Parish you may be able to post a property bond.
-Property within Orleans Parish may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Orleans Parish, you may be able to post a property bond.
+All owners of the property must be present to sign the bond.

-Click here for additional information on how to post bail at Orleans Justice Center.
+Click here for additional information on posting bail at Orleans Justice Center.

 Who can post Bail or Bond for a Defendant at Orleans Justice Center?